Get Rid Of QuickBooks Error H202 in an Easy Way

-QuickBooks error H202 pops up when you try to access QuickBooks in multi-user mode.
-This error infers that the multi-user connection to the server is jammed.
+QuickBooks error H202 pops up when you try to access QuickBooks in multi-user mode and the multi-user connection to the server is jammed.
 H202 error may occurs because the company file is on a different computer and QB needs some help connecting it.
 When this error encounters, a QuickBooks user unable to open a company file placed on another computer.
 So, given below are the causes, symptoms, and remedies to fix this error.
 For technical assistance, contact QuickBooks Support to talk with our technicians.

 What are the major causes Behind QuickBooks Error H202?

 QuickBooks software is not able to connect with the company file/files due to the given reasons.
 They are as follows:

 - Damaged QuickBooks Database Server Manager.

 - Computer’s firewall system blocks the communication path.

 - Inacceptable or damaged DNS setting.